-Finally, OEE is continuing its efforts to disrupt Mahan's acquisition of aircraft and parts subject to the Regulations as well as its role in transporting or forwarding items subject to the Regulations from destinations including, but not limited to, Malaysia to Iran.
+Through these efforts and others, OEE and its law enforcement partners are continuing their efforts to disrupt Mahan's illicit acquisition of aircraft and parts as well as its role in transporting or forwarding such items.

 C. Findings

 Under the applicable standard set forth in Section 766.24 of the Regulations and my review of the entire record, I find that the evidence presented by BIS convincingly demonstrates that the denied persons have acted in violation of the Regulations and the TDO; that such violations have been significant, deliberate and covert; and that given the foregoing and the nature of the matters under investigation, there is a likelihood of imminent violations.
 Therefore, renewal of the TDO is necessary in the public interest to prevent imminent violation of the Regulations and to give notice to companies and individuals in the United States and abroad that they should continue to avoid dealing with Mahan Airways and Al Naser Airlines and the other denied persons, in connection with export and reexport transactions involving items subject to the Regulations and in connection with any other activity subject to the Regulations.